crispgee/rails-student-api/README.md

 STUDENT MANAGEMENT API

 * System dependencies
-  Download Ubuntu on WSL to install Rails on Ruby
+  Download Ubuntu on WSL to install Ruby and setup rails environment

 * Configuration
   Clone the repository